filecoin-project/lotus/documentation/en/architecture/mpool.md

 ### MpoolSub

 Returns a channel to receive notifications about updates to the message pool.
-Note that the context *must* be canceled when the caller is done with the subscription.
+Note that the context *must* be cancelled when the caller is done with the subscription.

 ### MpoolGetConfig